WRITER

 Icon of person Sjón

 Sigurjón Birgir Sigurðsson (born 27 August 1962), known as Sjón ( SHOHN; Icelandic: [sjouːn]; meaning "sight" and being an abbreviation of his first name), is an Icelandic poet, novelist, lyricist, and screenwriter.
-Sjón frequently collaborates with the singer Björk and has performed with The Sugarcubes as Johnny Triumph.
+Sjón frequently collaborates with the singer Björk and has performed with the Sugarcubes as Johnny Triumph.
 His works have been translated into 30 languages.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Sjón is the 6,518th most popular writer (down from 6,298th in 2019), the 106th most popular biography from Iceland (down from 99th in 2019) and the 25th most popular Icelander Writer.
+His biography is available in 34 different languages on Wikipedia (up from 32 in 2024).
+Sjón is the 6,531st most popular writer (down from 6,298th in 2024), the 108th most popular biography from Iceland (down from 99th in 2019) and the 26th most popular Icelander Writer.

 Memorability Metrics